Create your own NFL football office pool or join our FREE NFL office pool. The best in fantasy Sports Pool action!

 Green Bay Packers Franchise Information

-The name was a natural since the team was sponsored first by the Indian Packing Company and later the Acme Packing Company.
-Although both companies went out of business, the team prospered under the name Packers.
+Green Bay Packers name was a natural since the team was sponsored first by the Indian Packing Company and later the Acme Packing Company.
+Although both companies have gone out of business, the team prospered under the name Packers and no serious thought or considerations have been put forth to change it.

 Green Bay Packers - Stadium